Konstantin642/DistillCalcs/README.md

 2) Simple_Distillation_Usage – a file for calculating simple distillation.

 ## Rectification
-"Rectification_Usage" allows you to calculate the following rectification parameters:
+"Rectification_Usage" allows you to calculate the following distillation column parameters:
 - Number of theoretical stages
 - Feed stage
 - Minimum reflux ratio